Words have power. It is why we put so much stock into motivational words to help us achieve our dreams.

 The power of words

-Anyone who doubts the power of words need only remember the last time their mother scolded them, a stranger remarking on their race or a lover saying “I’m breaking up with you.”
+Anyone who doubts the power of words need only remember the last time their mother scolded them, a stranger remarking on their race or a lover saying, “I’m breaking up with you.”

 In moments of uncertainty, homesickness, self-doubt or at any time when our strength falters, words of wisdom can be a beacon of hope.
+They offer guidance, inspiration, and the strength to persevere.

 In these times, the more unique these motivational words are to you, the better.

-10 best motivational words for international students
+11 best motivational words for international students

 1. “Education is the passport to the future, for tomorrow belongs to those who prepare for it today.” – Malcolm X

-What you learn in university can prepare you to make your way in the job market in the future. (add something about Malcolm X — and why we should take his words seriously)
+What you learn in university can prepare you to make your way in the job market in the future.

 Education provides you with a great foundation to build your success.
 From skills like teamwork and time management to critical thinking skills and meeting deadlines, these are all important as you progress into the working world.